Civil procedure in South Africa: Magistrate's Court

 The magistrate's courts are the lower courts in South Africa.
 These are so-called "creatures of statute", governed by and created under the Magistrates' Courts Act, and therefore do not have inherent jurisdiction.
 This means that they may only hear matters prescribed by the Act.
 There are two kinds: the district Magistrate's Court and the Regional Magistrate's Court.
 The Republic of South Africa is divided into magisterial districts and regional divisions, and each has a magistrates' court.
 The Regional Court was previously only a criminal court; however, since August 2010, it has also had civil jurisdiction.
 Matters in the magistrate's court are presided over by a magistrate under the leadership of a Chief magistrate.

 Section 4(3) of the Magistrates' Courts Act provides that all processes issued in a magistrates' court apply throughout the country.

-In terms of the Seventeenth Constitutional Amendment Bill, the Magistrate's Court would be renamed the "Lower Court," and the presiding magistrates known as "Judges of the Lower Court," who would be appointed by the Judicial Service Commission.
+In terms of the Seventeenth Constitutional Amendment Bill, the Magistrate's Court would be renamed the "Lower Court," and the presiding magistrates known as "Magistrates," who would be appointed by the Judicial Service Commission.
 It is anticipated that both the Seventeenth Constitutional Amendment Bill and the Superior Courts Bill will be promulgated in 2012.